-- PhD position on distractor probability cueing
+- LMU-CSC PhD position on distractor probability cueing

 Often in everyday life, our attention is distracted, or ‘captured’, by salient stimuli that are completely irrelevant with regard to the action goals we pursue.
 Attentional capture is a major cause of action slips (such as when, as a result, we overlook some critical ‘target’ event), which can have grave consequences (e.g., accidents).
 The project is designed to study the mechanisms underlying attentional capture, in particular whether we can learn from experience where in the visual world and when distractors are likely to appear and, thus, develop effective (executive) strategies to minimize their interference.
 This work constitutes a new turn in attention research, complementing previous work on the probabilistic cueing of target locations.
 The project will build on prior work of the Chair demonstrating the operation of distractor location probability cueing in visual search.
 The aim is to behaviorally characterize the (development of) spatial and temporal distractor probability cueing and the memory mechanisms involved, and how distractor cueing interacts with target cueing to guide search performance; further, to understand the underlying brain mechanisms using a combination of EEG and fMRI methodologies.

 - LMU-CSC PhD position on perceptual bias and sequential context